 1) Insert a carriage return at the appropriate place to avoid bad line breaks.
 2) Reduce or increase the font size until the bad line break disappears.
 If it does not, try the first choice.

 3) Increase or decrease the size of the text box by dragging its handles until the troublesome line break disappears.

 1) Insert a hard space between the words that should remain on the same line as “cell cycle checkpoint pathway” in the example title.
 On my Mac, the hard break character in Microsoft PowerPoint is Option+Shift+Space.
 2) Those who can’t find the hard space (also known as the non-breaking space), can fill the rest of the line with as many characters as necessary until the line wraps and give these additional characters the color of the background to make them disappear.

 3) Rewrite your title and avoid placing more than two modifiers in front of a noun by adding a preposition to break the long chain of words into shorter segments.
 If we tried to do this on the sample title

+we would run into trouble.
 Adjectives like mammalian are not usually a problem, they can be separated from the noun they qualify at little readability cost.
 However, there is no such thing as a mammalian cycle, or a mammalian checkpoint; Mammalian belongs to cell.
 Long nominal chains like “cell cycle checkpoint pathway” or “checkpoint pathway” cannot be separated.
-While on this topic, note that for the uninitiated, a long modified noun is not easy to decode.
+For the uninitiated, a long modified noun is not easy to decode.
 Does “checkpoint” belong to cell cycle or to pathway?
 An expert would know, but not every reader is as expert as the writer.
 A preposition would clarify: “Checkpoint pathway of the cell cycle”, or “Pathway of the cell cycle checkpoint”, whichever represents the correct meaning.
-“Of” may not even be the right preposition!
+And “of” may not even be the right preposition!